nahuel242/documentation/docs/Using Randomness/v2-subscription/get-a-random-number.md

 1. Record your subscription ID, which you need for your consuming contract.
 You will add the consuming contract to your subscription later.

-You can always find your subscription IDs, balances, and consumers on the [Subscription Manager](https://vrf.chain.link/) page.
+You can always find your subscription IDs, balances, and consuming contracts on the [Subscription Manager](https://vrf.chain.link/) page.

 Now that you have a funded subscription account and your subscription ID, [create and deploy a VRF v2 compatible contract](#create-and-deploy-a-vrf-v2-compatible-contract).